This page is under construction as time permits

 and after that another 2 gallons to get hot water because the pipes are too

-long and absorb so much heat out of the first 2 gallons of hot water.
+long and uninsulated, and absorb so much heat out of the first gallon of hot water.

 The water heater was initially set at 105 degrees F;